-There is a list of things you should avoid before your Pap smear.
+There are some things you should avoid before your Pap smear.
 For two days before your Pap smear, do not:

-You also should not have a Pap smear during your menstrual period.
+You also shouldn’t have a Pap smear during your menstrual period.
 Any or all of these things could make abnormal cells harder to identify.

 What will my doctor do during the Pap smear?

-First, your doctor will insert a speculum into your vagina.
+Your doctor will insert a speculum into your vagina.
 A speculum is a tool that holds the vagina open so that the doctor can examine your cervix.
 The speculum does that by spreading the vaginal walls apart.
-Next, your doctor will collect cells from your cervix using a long cotton swab, small soft brush or small spatula with a long handle.
+Then your doctor will collect cells from your cervix using a long cotton swab or small soft brush.

 Will it hurt?

-The exam may make you feel uncomfortable, but it is not usually painful.
-When your doctor collects the cells from the cervix, you may feel slight pressure or a quick pinch.
+The exam may make you feel uncomfortable, but it’s not usually painful.
+When your doctor collects the cells from your cervix, you may feel slight pressure or a quick pinch.
 The entire exam takes only a few minutes.

 How will I feel afterward?

 You should feel completely normal after your Pap smear.
-But you may have some spotting (a small amount of bleeding).
+But you may have some spotting (a small amount of bleeding) for a short time.